Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Experiments

 \subsubsection{Comparison Experiment with Sparse Angle Data}

 In this experiment, a comparison was conducted using sparse angle spectral data, with 120 projections collected for each spectrum.
-Figure \ref{fig9_Sparse_angle} illustrates the reconstruction results of different algorithms using sparse angle data.
-The first and second rows display the density images of water and bone, respectively.
-The corresponding three columns present the reconstruction results of IFBP, E-SART, and our method.
-Observation of Fig. \ref{fig9_Sparse_angle} reveals that IFBP and E-SART exhibit some radial artefacts in the water density image, which are challenging to eliminate even with more iterations.
-In contrast, our method shows no apparent artefacts in the reconstructed images.
-Significant differences are observed in the water density image; hence, the profile plot along the 290th row is provided in Fig. \ref{fig9_Sparse_angle_Profiles} for the compared algorithms and our method.
-It can be seen from Fig \ref{fig9_Sparse_angle_Profiles} that our method yields a profile plot closer to the Ground Truth for the water density image along the 290th row.
-Table \ref{tab1_sparse_angle} lists our method's quantitative metrics, including PSNR and SSIM, and the compared algorithms.
-Regarding SSIM, our method exhibits no significant degradation relative to the metrics in Table \ref{tab1}.
-Overall, our method achieved better reconstruction accuracy and fidelity under sparse angle spectral data.
+Fig. \ref{fig9_Sparse_angle} illustrates the reconstruction results of different algorithms using sparse angle data.
+Observation of Fig. \ref{fig9_Sparse_angle} reveals that IFBP and E-ART exhibit some radial artefacts in the water density image, which are challenging to eliminate even with more iterations.
+The dNCPD method also presents slight radial artefacts, although to a lesser extent.
+In contrast, the proposed method shows no apparent artefacts in the reconstructed images.
+Significant differences are observed in the water density image; hence, the profile plot along the 290th row is provided in Fig. \ref{fig9_Sparse_angle_Profiles} for the compared algorithms and the proposed method.
+It can be seen from Fig \ref{fig9_Sparse_angle_Profiles} that the proposed method yields a profile plot closer to the Ground Truth for the water density image along the 290th row.
+Table \ref{tab1_sparse_angle} lists the proposed method's quantitative metrics, including PSNR and SSIM, and the compared algorithms.
+While dNCPD achieves a higher PSNR for bone, the proposed NeMFs demonstrates substantial advantages in reconstructing the water component, outperforming dNCPD by 2.36 dB in PSNR.
+This highlights the robustness of our method in challenging sparse-angle scenarios, where the continuous neural representation and MER effectively suppress artifacts and preserve soft-tissue fidelity.